 What Differentiates a Technical Product Manager

-Anthony touched on what a Technical Product Manager is in qualitative terms, but he also gets down into some detail about what differentiates a technical product manager from a typical product manager in terms of their background and activities.
+Anthony touched on what a Technical Product Manager is in qualitative terms, but he also got down into some detail about what differentiates a technical product manager from a typical product manager in terms of their background and activities.
 A technical product manager is likely to come from a computing or quantitative field, and have experience working in IT, software development, or engineering.
 Given their perspective and rapport with development teams and software requirements, they tend to fit into an organisation’s strategic or tactical product management roles.

 However, this doesn’t mean that a technical product manager can avoid the typical product manager tasks of talking to customers or executing a product launch strategy – they are still, fundamentally, product managers.

-Anthony shares a few succinct overview slides at the end of his talk, but the key takeaway is that, despite the mystery surrounding the role, any product person can be a technical product manager as long as they have a strong grasp of, or can develop, the required technical skills to understand their tech stack or their technical customers on a deep level.
+Anthony’s key takeaway is that, despite the mystery surrounding the role, any product person can be a technical product manager as long as they have a strong grasp of, or can develop, the required technical skills to understand their tech stack or their technical customers on a deep level.